 Hale Ohia Cottages

 A lovely, intimate 1930s estate that's been transformed into an inviting inn, the gay-owned Hale Ohia Cottages (11-3968 Hale Ohia Road, Volcano) is just over a mile from the entrance to Hawaii Volcanoes National Park.
-This compound comprising a main house and a few guest cottages is surrounded by gardens and shade trees; these upscale but still affordable (compared with larger resort properties) units have plenty of enticing touches, such as the fireplace and Jacuzzi tub in Cottage 44, the attractive bay window and artful tile work in the Master Suite (in the main house), and the full kitchen and covered lanai in the former gardener's cottage, now the Hale Ohia Cottage.
+This compound comprising a main house and a few guest cottages is surrounded by gardens and shade trees; these upscale but still affordable (compared with larger resort properties) units have plenty of enticing touches, such as the fireplace and Jacuzzi tub in Cottage 44, the attractive bay window and artful tile work in the Master Suite (in the main house), and the full kitchen and covered lanai in the former gardener's cottage, now called the Ohia.
 Guests enjoy plenty of privacy here, especially if you book one of the cottages.
-Note that there's a two-night minimum stay.
+Note there may be a two-night minimum booking for peak periods such as certain holidays.

-Located on the Big Island's northern tip - on a cliff-top along the mellow, leafy, and quite stunning North Kohala Coast - Hawaii Island Retreat (250 Lokahi Rd., Kapaau, 808-889-6336) occupies a 50-acre spread of gardens, lawns, and forest (several trails lace the property).
-For a peaceful getaway on the Big Island, it's a great find, and it's especially popular for yoga and other spiritual retreats (and would make a lovely venue for a gay wedding).
-There are just nine rooms in the main house, a contemporary, handsome house with open lanais and stairwells situated around a central courtyard (the building also has a theater-room and library); a couple of hundred feet away, there are five additional yurts, all with modern conveniences and furnishings - they're not as fancy as the rooms in the main house, which has antique plantation tables, beds, and dressers along with spacious bathrooms, but they're funky and reasonably priced (they have a private toilet and sink - guests use the spa locker room and showers for bathing).
-The yurts are by this eco-conscious mini-resort's infinity-edge pool, exercise room/yoga studio, and full-service spa.
-Guests can also partake of excellent family-style meals for an additional fee, although a handful of terrific restaurants are a short drive away in Hawi town, and the big resorts and swanky shopping and dining of the Kohala Coast begin about a 45-minute drive south.
-Packages that include yoga, spa treatments, and massage are also available.
+Located on the Big Island's northern tip - on a cliff top along the mellow, leafy, and quite stunning North Kohala Coast - Hawaii Island Retreat (250 Lokahi Road, Kapaau, 808-889-6336) occupies a 50-acre spread of gardens, lawns and forest (several trails lace the property..
+For a peaceful getaway on the Big Island, it's a great find, and it's especially popular for yoga and other spiritual retreats (and would make a lovely venue for a gay wedding.)
+There are just nine rooms in the main house, a contemporary, handsome house with open lanais and stairwells situated around a central courtyard (the building also has a theater-room and library); a couple of hundred feet away, there are five additional yurts, all with modern conveniences and furnishings - they're not as fancy as the rooms in the main house, which has antique plantation tables, beds and dressers along with spacious bathrooms, but they're funky and reasonably priced (they have a private toilet and sink - guests use the spa locker room and showers for bathing.)
+The yurts are by this eco-conscious mini-resort's infinity-edge pool, exercise room/yoga studio and full-service spa.
+Guests can also partake in excellent family-style meals for an additional fee, although a handful of terrific restaurants are a short drive away in Hawi town, and the big resorts and swanky shopping and dining of the Kohala Coast begin about a 45-minute drive south.
+Packages that include yoga, spa treatments and massage are also available.

-Laid-back, historic, and verdant Hilo isn't for everyone - this unpretentious community doesn't pretend to be fancy, and it does receive a good bit of rain throughout the year.
-But travelers seeking a sense of "old Hawaii" really enjoy spending time in this small city known for its vintage architecture, easy pace, and affordable but excellent cafes and restaurants.
+Laid-back, historic and verdant Hilo isn't for everyone - this unpretentious community doesn't pretend to be fancy, and it does receive a good bit of rain throughout the year.
+But travelers seeking a sense of "old Hawaii" really enjoy spending time in this small city known for its vintage architecture, easy pace and affordable but excellent cafes and restaurants.
 You can easily walk among downtown businesses from Hilo Bay Hale (301 Ponahawai St., Hilo, 800-745-5049), a welcoming B&B in a dapper 1912 house.
-There are just three rooms, and with rates starting at under $150 nightly, this tastefully appointed inn is an economical choice - included is off-street parking, and a full-cooked breakfast on a cheerful lanai.
+There are just four rooms, and with rates starting at under $149 nightly, this tastefully appointed inn is an economical choice - included is off-street parking, and a full-cooked breakfast on a cheerful lanai.